Jim McKrell: Later career and retirement

 Later in his career, McKrell took increasing roles in voiceover projects, including in the film Imps*.
 In 2009, he published the novel Down from the Mountain: the Story of Bandit and the Wolf, which received positive critical response.

 In 2016, McKrell played the lead role in the film Last Man Club.
 His performance received particular praise, and for it, he won the Best Actor - Feature Award at the Action on Film International Film Festival.
 Following the film, McKrell ostensibly retired from show business.

+Personal life

 McKrell now lives near Conroe, Texas.